Recent Verdicts & Settlements

 The case went to trial in the New Bedford Superior Court and resulted in the largest plaintiffs verdict in 2010.
 There were also pending declaratory judgement actions aimed at forcing the insurer to extend coverage to the uninsured corporation.

 Wrongful Death of Autistic Man Warrants $387,500

 Case Description: A young autistic man residing in a group home was rushed to the emergency room because he was suffering from a severe discoloration of his thighs and a body temperature of 92 degrees as a result from a bowel obstruction.
 The emergency room physician confirmed his condition had taken place over a long period of time, not a quick onset.
 The group home should have discovered this much sooner to avoid the deterioration of his condition which ultimately led to his death.

 Legal Issue(s): The limitations set forth in the Massachusetts wrongful death statute relating to “loss of reasonably expected net income” and a claim involving an individual who was unable to engage in gainful employment.

 Outcome: Notwithstanding jury verdicts in comparable cases, this case settled for $387,500.
 A condition of the settlement required the group home to apologize to the parents of the child with development disabilities.

-Description: A woman with complex regional pain syndrome (CRPS), formerly known as Reflex Sympathetic Dystrophy (RSD) was in an auto accident caused by another driver.
+Case Description: A woman with complex regional pain syndrome (CRPS), formerly known as Reflex Sympathetic Dystrophy (RSD) was in an auto accident caused by another driver.

 Legal Issue(s): The insurance company won’t pay claiming she had a pre-existing condition.
 Attorney Snow represents insurance companies and knows how they strategize.
 Due to previous experience he is also familiar with this complex medical condition.
 Attorney Snow worked closely with his client’s doctor in order to prove, without a doubt, that the auto accident caused by the other driver was directly related to and did in fact exacerbate her CRPS condition.